• Recipes

 💧 Fluid Ounces and Liters

-Ounces in a liter 1000ml cup
+Ounces in a liter 1000ml cup.

-A fluid ounce is a volume unit used in the US System (UCS) and Imperial Systems.
-It is equal to 1/128th of a gallon or
+How many fluid ounces is a volume unit used in the US System (UCS) and Imperial System?

 29.57 milliliters (ml).